xinhe2205/HPC/docs/Documentation/Applications/chemicalKinetics.md

 ```
 $ ssh -X <nodename>
 ```
-4. You are now on a compute node with [X forwarding](https://en.wikipedia.org/wiki/X_Window_System) to FastX desktop session, ready to run GUI applications.
+4. You are now on a compute node with [X forwarding](https://en.wikipedia.org/wiki/X_Window_System) to a FastX desktop session, ready to run GUI applications.
 To run Chemkin, execute the following in this new terminal tab:
 ```
 $ module load ansys/2025R1
 $ run_rdworkbench.sh